awsdocs/amazon-rekognition-developer-guide/doc_source/stored-video-lambda.md

 ## Configure the IAM Lambda role<a name="configure-lambda-role"></a>

 To call Amazon Rekognition Video operations, you add the *AmazonRekognitionFullAccess* AWS managed policy to the IAM Lambda role\.
-Start operations, such as [StartLabelDetection](API_StartLabelDetection.md), also require pass role permissions for the IAM service role that Amazon Rekognition Video uses to access the Amazon SNS topic\.
+Start operations, such as [ StartLabelDetection ](API_StartLabelDetection.md), also require pass role permissions for the IAM service role that Amazon Rekognition Video uses to access the Amazon SNS topic\.

 **To configure the role**